-The Cannon Museum is centered around a 1941 WWII cannon which stands just outside of Kristiansand.
+The Cannon Museum is centered around a 1941 WWII cannon that stands just outside of Kristiansand.

-At almost 18 meters in length and 110 tons in weight, the cannon is the second-largest installed on land in the world.
+At almost 18 meters in length and 110 tons in weight, the cannon is the second-largest installed on land globally.

 Odderøya Museum Harbor in Kristiansand

 Exploring Kristiansand’s maritime past, Odderoya Museum Harbor especially delves into the region’s ties with fiberglass boats.